google/j2cl/transpiler/nativebootstrap/README.md

+# Contained here is native bootstrap JS logic.

+## Expectations
-NativeBootstrap is the collection of native JS logic that needs to be available to transpiled output but that is not part of the JRE and does not reference the JRE.
+- Needs to be available to transpiled output
+- Is not part of the JRE and does
+- Does not reference the JRE

 Conceptually it is the lowest layer of JS because it is depended upon by others but depends on no one.